tolinwei/basketball_reg/README.md

 A light-weight and mobile-first app that helps to gather the intention to play basketball on weekends.

 Features:
+1. One-click on names to register/unregister.
-1. Automatic refresh the date (every Saturday).
+2. Automatic refresh the date (every Saturday).
 The cutoff time is Saturday midnight ET.
-2. Persistent user information.
+3. Persistent user information.
 Only needs to add once, and the users will be carried over to next week.

 ### Open source framework used:
 - Flask - Python web development framework: https://flask.palletsprojects.com/en/2.0.x/